NajiyaFatma/NajiyaFatma.github.io/_pages/terms.md

 I have been working/have worked on the following broad areas of work, focusing on applications in healthcare and route planning for aircraft.

-## 1. Healthcare operation and delivery modeling
+## 1. Healthcare Operations and Delivery Modeling

 ### a.
 Organ Allocation Simulation
+I work on building discrete-event based simulation models of the organ allocation process- currently I am making changes in the existing simulator of kidney allocation and I am also developing a heart allocation simulator from scratch.
 This work involved employing simulation modeling, queuing theory, and machine learning algorithms to predict real-time delays in the kidney transplantation system. <br>

 **Related works:** <span style="color:blue">1 and 5b</span>, as referenced on the published manuscript page.